 Tsirelson's example is a one-dimensional SDE with path-dependent drift.
 A result of Zvonkin \cite{zvonkin_transformation_1974} shows that this path dependence is necessary; for a one-dimensional SDE of the form $\D X_t = b_t(X_t) \D t + \D W_t$, with $b$ bounded and measurable, a strong solution always exists.
 In contrast to Tsirelson's example, the SDE \eqref{eq:SDE-intro-1} that we study defines a two-dimensional martingale, and the diffusion coefficient is Markovian.

-We will show that a weak solution of \eqref{eq:SDE-intro-1} also generates a Brownian filtration, by making use of a connection with circular Brownian motion.
+We will show that the weak solution of \eqref{eq:SDE-intro-1} generates a Brownian filtration, by making use of a connection with circular Brownian motion.
 We take inspiration from the paper \cite{azema_remark_1999}, in which \'Emery and Schachermayer showed that a weak solution of Tsirelson's equation generates a Brownian filtration, by constructing a bijection with a circular Brownian motion.

 In \cite{cox_optimal_2021}, we studied a control problem for martingales with a fixed quadratic variation, for which we can explicitly identify the value function and the optimal controls.
-Under certain conditions, a weak solution of \eqref{eq:SDE-intro-1} is optimal.
+Under certain conditions, the weak solution of \eqref{eq:SDE-intro-1} is optimal.
 However, under a particular growth condition on the cost function, the question of whether weak and strong versions of the control problem coincide is left open.
-In this paper, we will show that such problems are in fact equivalent, and that the cost of a weak solution of \eqref{eq:SDE-intro-1} attains the strong value function.
+In this paper, we will show that such problems are in fact equivalent, and that the cost induced by the weak solution of \eqref{eq:SDE-intro-1} attains the strong value function.